You found our guide to hosting successful workplace competitions.

 To host a virtual hackathon, first pick a theme, such as sustainability, pop culture, or straight out of sci-fi.
 To ensure no participants begin work early, it helps to pick a specific prompt and only reveal the exact challenge at the start of the competition.

 Next, advertise the event within your organization and drum up interest.
 You will want to ensure that you have the tools teams need to collaborate, such as online communication platforms, digital whiteboards, and video meeting software.
 When the hackathon begins, announce the challenge and send teams to work.
-To make the event more fun and interactive, check in on teams periodically, and run short online team building games to encourage interaction.
+To make the event more fun and interactive, check in on teams periodically, and run short online games for team building to encourage interaction.
 Once time expires, all participants will reconvene to present finished products, at which point judges will pick a winner and award a prize.

 5. Hotshot Snapshot